Expand description

 Many long-lived components register callbacks or handlers that retain strong references back to

-them, creating reference-count cycles that prevent Rust’s automatic destructor (Drop
+them, creating reference-count cycles that prevent Rust’s automatic destructor (Drop) from

 called explicitly (e.g. during an orderly shutdown) to release such resources.
 Implementations